-Podsakoff, P. M., S. B. MacKenzie, J. B. Paine, and D. G. Bachrach,
+Podsakoff, P. M., S. B. MacKenzie, J. B. Paine, and D. G. Bachrach, "Organizational Citizenship Behaviors: A Critical Review of the Theoretical and Empirical Literature and Suggestions for Future Research," Journal of Management 26 (2000): 513-63.

-"Organizational Citizenship Behaviors: A Critical Review of the Theoretical and Empirical Literature and Suggestions for Future Research," Journal of Management 26 (2000): 513-63.
+Performance of Individuals and Groups by [Authors removed at request of original publisher] is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

-Operations Management by [Authors removed at request of original publisher] is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+PART II

-PART II CHAPTER 2: THE HISTORY OF MANAGEMENT
+CHAPTER 2: THE HISTORY OF MANAGEMENT